Riley

 • Visual layout and element placements need to match and seamlessly fit

-Support and not add cognitive load to the mental organization of user
+Support organization and limit the of user

 • For the visuals and buttons to look and function like the other features